-As a first generation college student raised by a single mother, Isis always had a love for school and her teachers.
-Growing up in what she knows today as poverty, she found stability and joy in her school environment.
-Home life for her at many times was rough, there were nights that she spent without electricity or running water.
-Due to her upbringing, the neighborhoods she lived in and conditions she survived she is able to connect with students living in low income conditions today.
-She attended 5 different elementary schools, 3 different middle schools and went off to college thinking that $500 was enough money for a 4 year matriculation.
-After getting to college and realizing that $500 wasn’t nearly enough money she made the commitment to earn money through scholarships and work study programs because she refused to continue the generational cycle of not being educated.
+As a first-generation college student raised by a single mother, Isis always had a love for the school and her teachers.
+Growing up in what she knows today was poverty, she found stability and joy in her school environment.
+Homelife for her at many times was rough, there were nights that she spent without electricity or running water.
+Due to her upbringing, the neighborhoods she lived in, and the conditions she survived she is able to connect with students living in low-income conditions today.
+She attended 5 different elementary schools, 3 different middle schools and went off to college thinking that $500 was enough money for 4-year matriculation.
+After getting to college and realizing that $500 wasn’t nearly enough money she made the commitment to earn money through scholarships and work-study programs because she refused to continue the generational cycle of not being educated.

-With an unstoppable mindset she obtained her bachelor’s in Elementary Education and currently holds her masters in Educational Administration and Supervision.
+With an unstoppable mindset, she obtained her bachelor’s in Elementary Education and currently holds her masters in Educational Administration and Supervision.
 Isis’ passion for education has earned her recognition as one of Dr. Maya Angelou’s words of wisdom recipient, United Negro College Fund’s Rising star in education award and her educational journey has been featured in the PHILLIS: The Journal for Research on African American Women.
-After spending 8 years in the classroom she decided to follow the calling to impact the lives of children outside of the four walls in her classroom.
+She is also a founding delegate for the National Parents Union and creator of the Kindergarten Kounts curriculum.